 Yet as a person who is totally blind, I found few opportunities to be alone in nature.
 That is, until Mass Audubon came along.
 With the creation of their universally accessible All Person’s rope-guided trails, I can be alone and experience nature in an entirely new way.

 Sharing What We've Learned

-With support from the U.S. Institute of Museum and Library Services, Mass Audubon has created a comprehensive guidelines manual for developing and sustaining accessible All Persons trails and associated visitor materials to be used by a wide variety of people with a full range of functional abilities.
-The manual will be available summer 2016.
+With support from the U.S. Institute of Museum and Library Services, Mass Audubon created a comprehensive guidelines manual for developing and sustaining accessible All Persons trails and associated visitor materials to be used by a wide variety of people with a full range of functional abilities.
+The manual was made available to the public for free in 2016.

 Just as a driver learns a new route more quickly when he or she is driving, I take in more about my surroundings when I walk alone with my cane.
 No matter how many times I travel the same path with a sighted guide, I cannot learn it well, and I do not experience it fully until I walk it on my own.